satellite-image-deep-learning/techniques/README.md

 ## Tools for image annotation
 If you are performing object detection you will need to annotate images with bounding boxes.
 Check that your annotation tool of choice supports large image (likely geotiff) files, as not all will.
 Note that GeoJSON is widely used by remote sensing researchers but this annotation format is not commonly supported in general computer vision frameworks, and in practice you may have to convert the annotation format to use the data with your chosen framework.
 There are both closed and open source tools for creating and converting annotation formats.
+* A long list of tools is [here](https://simonwenkel.com/2019/07/19/list-of-annotation-tools-for-machine-learning-research.html)
 * [Labelme Image Annotation for Geotiffs](https://medium.com/@wvsharber/labelme-image-annotation-for-geotiffs-b460ba83804f) -> uses [Labelme](https://github.com/wkentaro/labelme)
 * [Label Maker](https://github.com/developmentseed/label-maker) -> downloads OpenStreetMap QA Tile information and satellite imagery tiles and saves them as an `.npz` file for use in machine learning training.
 * [CVAT](https://github.com/openvinotoolkit/cvat) is worth investigating, and have an [open issue](https://github.com/openvinotoolkit/cvat/issues/531) to support large TIFF files.
 [This article on Roboflow](https://blog.roboflow.com/cvat/) gives a good intro to CVAT.